 The School Board is a component unit of the City because the School Board is fiscally dependent on the City and the majority of the School Board's funding is provided by annual appropriations from the City.
-Accordingly, the financial position and results of operations of the School Board are discretely presented in the financial statements included in the Comprehensive Annual Financial Report of the City.
+Accordingly, the financial position and results of operations of the School Board are discretely presented in the financial statements included in the Annual Comprehensive Financial Report of the City.
 The School Board, however, is not financially accountable for any other entity, and thus has no component units of its own.
-Members of the School Board's operating budget in total but is prohibited from exercising any control over specific expenditures.
+Members of the School Board are elected and serve four-year terms.
+The City Council approves the School Board's operating budget in total but is prohibited from exercising any control over specific expenditures.

-The School Board serves as fiscal agent for the Maggie L. Walker Governor's School for Government & International Studies (the Governor's School), the MathScience Innovation Center and the School Activity Funds.
-Accordingly, these funds are reported as Agency Funds.
+The School Board serves as fiscal agent for the Maggie L. Walker Governor's School for Government & International Studies (the Governor's School) and the MathScience Innovation Center.
+Accordingly, these funds are reported as Custodial Funds.
 The School Board also makes certain contributions or payments to these organizations.